malvikasharan/APRICOT/README.md

 ####APRICOT software

-APRICOT is implemented in Python as a standalone and is executable on Unix systems.
+APRICOT is implemented in Python as a standalone and is executable on Ubuntu (and other debian-based) systems.

 #####Working with APRICOT git-repository

 Please make sure that your system has pip and git installed

 ````
-$ apt-get install pip git
+$ apt-get install python3-pip git
 ````

 Get the required modules (biopython, numpy, scipy, matplotlib, requests and openpyxl) via apt-get or pip (example shown below)